Skilled Migrant Resident Visa NZ – Your Pathway to Residency

 Care Workforce residence pathway

-A work to residence pathway for care workers will be available to apply for from 29 September 2023.
-This pathway will allow care workers who are paid NZD $28.25 an hour (level 4) of the Support Workers (Pay Equity) Settlements Act 2017 to gain residence after 24 months.
+A work to residence pathway for care workers has been available to apply for from 29 September 2023.
+This pathway allows care workers who are paid NZD $28.25 an hour (level 4 rate) of the Support Workers (Pay Equity) Settlements Act 2017 to gain residence after 24 months.

 FAQ